 Programme currently has 13 Environmental Monitors appointed (DEA project).
-Two.
 Capacity in the programme has been increased with two officials trained as Environmental Management Inspectors and will be further increased with the filling of 2 posts in regional offices.
+Operational staff are all trained as Environmental Management Inspectors.

-4 Programme 4 | Environmental Quality Management
+6 Programme 4 | Environmental Quality Management